Learn more about an industry with huge growth potential

 Currently, the blockchain gaming market has to overcome all kinds of challenges in order to attract mainstream users.
 For many people obtaining any cryptocurrency is already quite a challenge, not to mention that users first need to identify themselves at an exchange before they can buy any cryptocurrency.

-As more and more people need to protect themselves for the outside world might we live in digital habitats full time?
+As more and more people need to protect themselves from the outside world might we live in digital habitats full time?
 If so, we will need things to do in these virtual worlds and NFTs can provide the perfect solution to real digital ownership.